johndoe31415/x509sak/README.md

                         Hash function to use for signing when creating a certificate.
 Defaults to the default hash function specified in the CA config.
+  -t {rootca,ca,tls-server,tls-client}, --template {rootca,ca,tls-server,tls-client}
+                        Template to use for determining X.509 certificate extensions.
+Can be one of rootca, ca, tls-server, tls- client.
+By default, no extensions are included except for SAN.
   --san-dns FQDN        Subject Alternative DNS name to include in the
                         certificate or CSR.
 Can be specified multiple times.
   --san-ip IP           Subject Alternative IP address to include in the